 Although 50 Caliber does contain a lot of solid ingredients, there are also a few things missing, which means we don’t rate it as one of the best pre workouts on sale at the moment.

 Rhodiola Rosea is another top ingredient overlooked by 50 Caliber.
-It’s a herb which can help to improve cognition and overall mood.
+We were disappointed not to find it on the label.

 There was also no Coconut Powder, another of our top rated pre workout ingredients.

-These kinds of products are usually pretty safe because they tend to only include natural ingredients.
+These kinds of products are usually pretty safe because they tend to only include commonly used ingredients.

 The one thing to look out for is stimulant content.
 We’ve found that a lot of pre workouts tend to overdo it on things like caffeine and guarana.

-A good dose of caffeine is not a bad thing on it’s own, the problem is that when it’s combined with regular cups of coffee or other supplements which contain caffeine, it can cause problems such as the jitters or disrupted sleep.
+A good dose of caffeine is not a bad thing on it’s own, the problem is that when it’s combined with regular cups of coffee or other supplements which contain caffeine, it can cause problems, especially for people sensitive to stimulants.